Zuikaku

 ww2dbaseIn May 1942, Zuikaku participated in Operation MO, which was the invasion plan of Port Moresby.
 The Japanese signals were intercepted and decrypted by Allied intelligence, and carriers Yorktown and Lexington were dispatched.
 The ensuing Battle of the Coral Sea cost her half of her aircraft, while her sister ship Shokaku was heavily damaged by three bombs.
 As a result, both carriers were unable to participate in the Battle of Midway in the following month, where the presence of these two additional fleet carriers could have resulted in a much different outcome.

 ww2dbaseUnder the command of Captain Tameteru Notomo, Zuikaku sailed for the Solomon Islands in Aug 1942.
-During the Battle of the Eastern Solomons on 24 Aug 1942, light carrier Ryujo acted as bait to draw the attention of American aircraft, therefore allowed aircraft from Zuikaku and Shokaku to attack American fleet carriers.
-Zuikaku's aircraft heavily damaged Enterprise with several 1,000-lb bombs, but Enterprise's effective damage control kept the American carrier from becoming disabled.
-Enterprise was sidelined for repairs for three months after the battle.
+During the Battle of the Eastern Solomons on 24 Aug 1942, Zuikaku and Shokaku's air groups heavily damaged Enterprise with three 1,000-lb bomb hits, but Enterprise's effective damage control kept the American carrier from becoming disabled.
+A second wave of dive bombers from Shokaku and Zuikaku failed to locate the damaged Enterprise, thus while Enterprise would end up being sidelined for repairs for three months, she survived to fight later in the war.

 ww2dbaseIn Feb 1943, Zuikaku and her aircraft covered the evacuation of Guadalcanal.
 Later that year, Captain Kikuchi Tomozo took over command of the carrier and countered American naval forces in the Marshall Islands area.